yossix07/Bioinformatics-ex2/README.md

 ## Getting Started
 - Clone this repositoy.

-- You are all set! you have to options -
+- You are all set! you have 2 options in order to run -

 #### Run Executable
 - From the cloned folder, run the following command -